Once upon a time, I believed in conspiracy theories. They made sense. They told me so. One day, I discovered the truth underneath the truth.

-They belies a fantasy of control.
+They belie a fantasy of control.
 The fantasy of big daddy becomes acute in times of chaos.
 Take Russia for example.
 In the 90s, after the collapse of Soviet Daddy, the entire country seemed to fall apart.
 Then came Putin.
 The propaganda depicting him, to my mind, still makes it unclear whether he should be viewed by the women of Russia as a father, a husband, or both.

 Cui Bono?
 Cui cares?

 If it feels like our leaders aren’t really in charge, then it is reassuring to imagine our presidents and CEOs as puppets.
-It is far scarier to imagine the ultimate human authority as klutzy captains of tiny ships buffeted by the winds of randomness and the waves of historical process.
+Conspiracy theories.
+It is far scarier to imagine the ultimate human authority as klutzy captains of tiny ships buffeted by the winds of randomness and the waves of a historical process.
 This makes them look impotent.
 It makes us feel impotent.
 We don’t want to imagine that the most powerful man in the world is just as capable as we are of spilling the lobster bisque on great aunt Ida’s lap.

 However, many ask: “But if no one is in control, how come it’s always the same people who benefit and the same people who get shafted?
 How come the rich get richer?
 How come when the money is up in the air, it always falls in the same people’s pocket?”